unwieldycat/robodash/README.md

 ## Installation

-> [!IMPORTANT]\
-> To prevent conflicts with the bundled liblvgl version, liblvgl should be
-> removed from your project prior to installing robodash

 1. Download the latest template from the releases tab
 2. Open download location and register the template by running `pros c fetch robodash@x.x.x.zip`